Sparker95/Workshop-Extended/README.md

 # Workshop Extended

+## This mod has been merged to Reforger and is now the Mod Manager since version 0.9.6.
+This mod alone makes no sense any more.

 This mod for Arma Reforger extends in-game Workshop UI and adds new features:
 - List view with mods.
 You can easily enable/disable or delete mods.
 - Mod presets.